Chevron, Transocean face second $11 billion Brazil lawsuit

 Chevron owns 52 percent of Frade, Petrobras owns 30 percent and Frade Japao 18 percent.
 Petrobras former chief executive Jose Sergio Gabrielli said last year that Chevron’s partners may have to pay their share of any damages won against Chevron for actions in Frade.

+An ANP official told a Brazilian Senate committee earlier this month that the November spill caused no discernable environmental damage.
+No oil reached shore and no employees were injured.
+The March leak was far smaller and may be the result of a natural oil seep, Chevron has said.

-Both Chevron and Transocean have said they have done nothing wrong, that they are innocent of any crimes and will defend their employees against civil and criminal charges.
+Both companies have said they have done nothing wrong and that they are innocent of any crimes.

 “Transocean acted responsibly appropriately and quickly putting safety first.
-We’ll continue to strongly defend our company, our people and the quality of our services,” Transocean, the world’s largest drill rig operator said in a statement.
+We’ll continue to strongly defend our company, our people and the quality of our services,” Transocean said in a statement.

+“The crew did exactly what it was trained to do.
+They always maintained control of the well and the rig’s equipment worked perfectly.
+Once the facts are fully examined, they will demonstrate that we performed to the highest standards,” the Transocean statement said.

+Chevron officials were not immediately available for comment on the latest lawsuit.

 Chevron shares fell 1.2 percent to $107.14 in New York.
 Transocean stock fell 3.9 percent to 48.83 Swiss francs.